EvernodeXRPL/evernode-sdk/hotpocket/tutorial-readreq.md

 User file count: 1
 ```

-## Response delay - conesnsus vs read requests
+## Response delay - consensus vs read requests

-Using above example, you should be able to observe the difference in delay between inputs and outputs when using read requests as opoosed to consensus.
+Using above example, you should be able to observe the difference in delay between inputs and outputs when using read requests as opposed to consensus.
 The time different between `Submitting read request...` and `User file count: 1` should be shorter than the time difference between `Saying hello...` and `Received outputs:`.
 You can benefit from this to provide a faster response time to users depending on the needs of your application.

 Read requests are a way of submitting user inputs and receiving outputs while bypassing consensus.
 It's a great way to retrieve information from a HotPocket node but the information consistency is not guaranteed as we are bypassing consensus.